 Activities are in operation in support of the most disadvantaged and emarginated categories of persons in the area of Moroto, in north Uganda.
 These are initiatives run in cooperation with the Choose Life Home Based Care and Insieme Si Può in Africa associations.

-VARIOUS ACTIVITIES ARE IN PROGRAMME FOR 2018 AND WHICH, THANKS TO THE POSITIVE FEEDBACK OBTAINED, ARE INTENDED TO INTEGRATE THE PROGRAMME CARRIED OUT IN THE FIRST YEAR OF ACTIVITY LAST YEAR.
+VARIOUS ACTIVITIES ARE IN PROGRAMME WHICH, THANKS TO THE POSITIVE FEEDBACK OBTAINED, ARE INTENDED TO INTEGRATE THE PROGRAMME CARRIED OUT IN THE FIRST YEAR OF ACTIVITY LAST YEAR.

-Following on from the programme carried out last year, we shall continue to take forward a series of activities in 2018 dedicated to those sectors which are most exposed to poverty and emargination, these the prevailing characteristics of this area.
+Following on from the programme carried out the last years, we shall continue to take forward a series of activities in 2019 dedicated to those sectors which are most exposed to poverty and emargination, these the prevailing characteristics of this area.
 The direct beneficiaries will be 402 users of the Choose Life Home Based Care.
 Programme.
 One programme is dedicated to adults, 263 taking advantage of this, and a second to students, this involving 139 boys and girls.